-Some members Harrisburg City Council have advocated declaring bankruptcy, but doing so would likely downgrade the bond rating of the rest of Pennsylvania’s municipalities, requiring them to pay higher interest rates.
+Some members of Harrisburg’s city council have advocated declaring bankruptcy, but doing so would likely downgrade the bond rating of the rest of Pennsylvania’s municipalities, requiring them to pay higher interest rates.

-That could result in townships such as Londonderry, or boroughs like Middletown, having to choose between lowering the amount they can afford to borrow for needed projects or increasing taxes to cover higher interest payments.
+That could result in townships such as Londonderry, or boroughs such as Middletown, having to choose between lowering the amount they can afford to borrow for needed projects, or increasing taxes to cover higher interest payments.

 Once a municipality is granted “distressed” status, the state appoints an Act 47 coordinator to develop a financial recovery plan with the goal of putting the city on sound financial footing.
 It is then incumbent on the municipality’s governing body, in this case the Harrisburg City Council, to vote to adopt that plan.

-Such a recovery plan was developed for Harrisburg, but it was voted down by the city council in July, an action that has never before occurred in the history of Act 47.
+Such a recovery plan was developed, but it was voted down by the city council in July, an action that has never before occurred in the history of Act 47.

-Harrisburg’s mayor then developed an alternative Act 47 plan for council’s consideration, and it was also voted down – twice.
+Harrisburg’s mayor then developed another Act 47 financial recovery plan for council’s consideration, and it was also voted down – twice.